Refine

 This study simulates acoustic impedance measurements in the human ear canal and investigates error influences due to improperly accounted evanescence in the probe’s near field, cross-section area changes, curvature of the ear canal, and pressure inhomogeneities across the tympanic membrane, which arise mainly at frequencies above 10 kHz.
 Evanescence results from strongly damped modes of higher order, which can only be found in the near field of the sound source and are excited due to sharp cross-sectional changes as they occur at the transition from the probe loudspeaker to the ear canal.
 This means that different impedances are measured depending on the probe design.
 The influence of evanescence cannot be eliminated completely from measurements, however, it can be reduced by a probe design with larger distance between speaker and microphone.
 A completely different approach to account for the influence of evanescence is to evaluate impedance measurements with the help of a finite element model, which takes the precise arrangement of microphone and speaker in the measurement into account.
 The latter is shown in this study exemplary on impedance measurements at a tube terminated with a steel plate.
 Furthermore, the influences of shape changes of the tympanic membrane and ear canal curvature on impedance are investigated.

-Injury or inflammation of the middle ear often results in the persistent tympanic membrane (TM) perforations, leading to conductive hearing loss (HL).
-However, in some cases the magnitude of HL exceeds that attributable by the TM perforation alone.
-The aim of the study is to better understand the effects of location and size of TM perforations on the sound transmission properties of the middle ear.
+Perforations of the tympanic membrane (TM) can occur as a result of injury or inflammation of the middle ear.
+These perforations can lead to conductive hearing loss (HL), where in some cases the magnitude of HL exceeds that attributable to the observed TM perforation alone.
+We aim with this study to better understand the effects of location and size of TM perforations on the sound transmitting properties of the middle ear.

-The measured and calculated METF showed frequency and perforation size dependent losses at all perforation locations.
-Starting at low frequencies, the loss expanded to higher frequencies with increased perforation size.
-In direct comparison, posterior TM perforations affected the transmission properties to a larger degree than anterior perforations.
-The asymmetry of the TM causes the malleus-incus complex to rotate and results in larger deflections in the posterior TM quadrants than in the anterior TM quadrants.
-Simulations in the FE model with a sealed cavity show that small perforations lead to a decrease in TM rigidity and thus to an increase in oscillation amplitude of the TM mainly above 1 kHz.
+The measured and simulated FE model METFs exhibited frequency and perforation size dependent amplitude losses at all locations and severities.
+In direct comparison, posterior TM perforations affected the transmission properties to a larger degree than perforations of the anterior quadrant.
+This could possibly be caused by an asymmetry of the TM, where the malleus-incus complex rotates and results in larger deflections in the posterior TM half than in the anterior TM half.
+The FE model of the TM with a sealed cavity suggest that small perforations result in a decrease of TM rigidity and thus to an increase in oscillation amplitude of the TM, mostly above 1 kHz.

-Size and location of TM perforations have a characteristic influence on the METF.
-The correlation of the experimental LDV measurements with an FE model contributes to a better understanding of the pathologic mechanisms of middle-ear diseases.
-If small perforations with significant HL are observed in daily clinical practice, additional middle ear pathologies should be considered.
+The location and size of TM perforations influence the METF in a reproducible way.
+Correlating our data with the FE model could help to better understand the pathologic mechanisms of middle-ear diseases.
+If small TM perforations with uncharacteristically significant HL are observed in daily clinical practice, additional middle ear pathologies should be considered.
 Further investigations on the loss of TM pretension due to perforations may be informative.

 Simulation models of the middle ear have rarely been used for diagnostic purposes due to their limited predictive ability with respect to pathologies.
 One big challenge is the large uncertainty and ambiguity in the choice of material parameters of the model.